 How and Why to Use a Covered Call Option Strategy

-A covered call is an options strategy that involves both stock and an options contract.
-The trader buys (or already owns) a stock, then sells call options for the same amount (or less) of the stock and then waits for the options contract to be exercised or to expire.
+A covered call is an options strategy involves trades in both the underlying stock and an options contract.
+The trader buys (or already owns) the underlying stock.
+They will then sell call options for the same number (or less) of share held and then wait for the options contract to be exercised or to expire.